KeeeX/eslint-config/README.md

 To improve handling of React/JSX, set `react` to true.
 You can also pass an object with the following boolean properties:

-- `react`: enable/disable react rules
 - `reactHooks`: enable/disable React hooks rules
 - `reactNative`: enable/disable React Native rules

-You can't enable the hooks or React Native rules without enabling React.
+You can't enable the hooks or React Native rules without enabling React, so if an object is provided React support is automatically enabled.

 ### `typescript`